 Although Lyndall Gordon suggests in Charlotte Brontë: A Passionate Life that the first part of The Story of Willie Ellin reveals the plot line and sets the scene, critics such as Winnifrith in his introduction to Unfinished Novels and Christine Alexander in The Early Writings of Charlotte Brontë express their opinion that Willie Ellin was actually Charlotte’s attempt to re-work the early parts of her novel The Professor following its many rejections by different publishers.
 I’m inclined to agree with this belief and I don’t think that the parts of Willie Ellin (with the exception of three and four) have any connection to one another; they’re just re-workings and revisions of ideas, plots, and characters Charlotte was desperate to see in print and make work for a wider audience.

 As stated above, it remains unclear whether these fragments were all meant to be included in the finished version of Willie Ellin, or whether they were drafts and re-workings as Charlotte tried to get her story to come to fruition.
 It never did, and the story, for reasons unknown, was abandoned.
 However, this may be because the story had in fact already come to fruition in various other narratives, many years earlier.
 The names Edward and William will be familiar to those who have read Charlotte’s novel, The Professor, which also featured warring brothers named Edward and William Crimsworth, one rich and one poor and needing to learn a trade.
-The counting house also crops up in Willie Ellin, like it does in the early stages of The Professor when William is forced to work for his tyrannical older brother.
-It is also interesting to note that Mr. Bosas is a powerful and no-nonsense figure who seems somewhat benevolent, looking out for Willie despite being a business associate of Edward, much like the character of Mr. Hunsden in The Professor, who is an associate of Edward but a friend to William.
+The counting house also crops up in Willie Ellin, as it does in the early stages of The Professor when William is forced to work for his tyrannical older brother.
+It is also interesting to note that Mr Bosas is a powerful and no-nonsense figure who seems somewhat benevolent, looking out for Willie despite being a business associate of Edward, much like the character of Mr Hunsden in The Professor, who is an associate of Edward but a friend to William.

 Although it seems Charlotte was attempting to re-work parts of The Professor, one has to go back further than the writing of this novel in order to see that the reason for her desperation lies in her juvenilia.
 The theme of warring brothers is a prominent feature of both her Glass Town and Angrian stories, with Lord Charles Wellesley and Arthur, Marquis of Douro fighting out in the early narratives before continuing their rivalry in Angria in the forms of Charles Townshend and the Duke of Zamorna.
-Like Willie and Edward Ellin, these two are fierce rivals, and remarkably different characters in both of their incarnations.
+Like Willie and Edward Ellin, these two are fierce rivals and remarkably different characters in both of their incarnations.
 However, their rivalry exists alongside that of another pair of warring brothers, named, you guessed it, William and Edward.
 In Charlotte’s juvenilia, Edward and Sir William Percy are deadly enemies in a way Charles and Zamorna are not, with Edward more blunt and brutal, and focused on trade and business, and Sir William more of a gentleman who nevertheless is seeking a place in the world for himself.
 Abandoned by their father, Branwell Brontë’s favourite character, Alexander Percy, in their infancy, the two spend their lives hating and avoiding one another.
-It is interesting to note that a character named Mr. Ellin later appears in Charlotte’s unfinished Emma but is a very different figure from the various incarnations of Willie Ellin that we meet in The Story of Willie Ellin.
+It is interesting to note that a character named Mr Ellin later appears in Charlotte’s unfinished Emma but is a very different figure from the various incarnations of Willie Ellin that we meet in The Story of Willie Ellin.

 It is telling that The Professor, Charlotte’s first completed adult novel following the juvenilia and some of her abandoned fragments such as Ashworth continues with themes and characters that had fascinated and absorbed her for many years.
 The rejection of The Professor must have wounded Charlotte deeply as she was offering a piece of Angria, albeit in a somewhat disguised form, and a piece of her heart and soul, to the world.
 And the world rejected it.
-Even after the success of Jane Eyre, Shirley, and Villette (which all cannot truly escape the juvenilia but are much more successful at maturing and transforming it), Charlotte was desperate not only to cling to her familiar world and characters, but for the real world to embrace it too.
+Even after the success of Jane Eyre, Shirley, and Villette (all cannot truly escape the juvenilia but are much more successful at maturing and transforming it), Charlotte was desperate not only to cling to her familiar world and characters but for the real world to embrace it too.